100+ Sinking Funds Categories to Help You Master Budgeting

 Having those amounts saved in each of your sinking fund categories means that you have the money to pay for those expenses when the time comes.

-Sinking funds are not for that unless, of course, you don’t have any emergency savings.
-In that case, you might have to dip into sinking funds while you work on building up rainy-day reserves.
+Of course, a sinking fund might double as an emergency fund if you don’t have any rainy-day savings.
+You might have to dip into sinking funds while you work on building up your just-in-case savings reserves.

 For example, saving money for a down payment on a home could technically fit into either category.
 But saving money for retirement is most definitely a long-term savings goal.